parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 ### Starting the Server ####

-The following command will start the server with four threads and 10GB of dedicated memory, with a minimum object size of 550 bytes listening on port 11211 as default:
+The following command will start a single Memcached server with four threads and 10GB of dedicated memory, with a minimum object size of 550 bytes listening on port 11211 as default:

     $ docker run --name dc-server --net host -d cloudsuite/data-caching:server -t 4 -m 10240 -n 550

- The following commands create Memcached server instances:
+ The following commands can be used to create multiple Memcached server instances:

     $ # on VM1
     $ docker run --name dc-server1 --net host -d cloudsuite/data-caching:server -t 4 -m 10240 -n 550